nicolasdao/userin/README.md

 	That authorization code is acquired via one of the following two flows:
 		1. The login/signup screen (`loginsignupfip` mode) when the user selected an identity provider (e.g., Facebook) rather than the username/password method.
 		2. A third-party system redirected one of your user to your platform consent page (`openid` mode).
-- Required body parameters:
+- Body parameters:
 	- `grant_type` [required]: `authorization_code`
 	- `code` [required]: `<AUTHORIZATION CODE VALUE>`
 	- `redirect_uri` [required]: This is a security precaution.
 This redirect uri must be the same as the one that was used by the consent page to redirect to your platform to return the authorization code.
 	- `client_id` [optional]: Only required for OpenID clients.
 This means that the modes must contain `openid` and that the authorization code must have been acquired via an OpenID flow (e.g., consent page).
+	- `client_secret` [optional]: Only required when the client_id is required and that specific client is configured so that the client_secret is required.
 	- `code_verifier` [optional]: This value is only required when the authorization code was acquired with a `code_challenge`.
 This security strategy is called PKCE (Proof Key for Code Exchange).

 ### `password` grant type

 - Supported modes: `openid`
 - Description: With this grant type, a client_id, username and password are exchanged for an access_token and potentially an id_token if the scopes contain `openid`.
-- Required body parameters:
+- Body parameters:
 	- `grant_type` [required]: `password`
 	- `username` [required]: `<USERNAME>`
 	- `password` [required]: `<PASSWORD>`
 	- `client_id` [required]: `<CLIENT_ID>`
+	- `client_secret` [optional]: Only required when the client_id is required and that specific client is configured so that the client_secret is required.
 	- `scope` [optional]: `<SPACE DELIMITED SCOPES>`

 ### `client_credentials` grant type

 - Supported modes: `openid`
 - Description: With this grant type, a client_id and a client_secret are exchanged for an access_token and potentially an id_token if the scopes contain `openid`.
-- Required body parameters:
+- Body parameters:
 	- `grant_type` [required]: `client_credentials`
 	- `client_id` [required]: `<CLIENT_ID>`
 	- `client_secret` [required]: `<CLIENT_SECRET>`